Gavin Sheets Player Props: White Sox vs. Athletics

 Gavin Sheets At The Plate

-- He has homered in eight games this year (12.9%), leaving the park in 4.2% of his trips to the dish.
+- In 12.7% of his games this season, he has hit a long ball, and 4.2% of his trips to the dish.

-- In 22.6% of his games this year, Sheets has driven in at least one run.
-In five of those games (8.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- In 22.2% of his games this year, Sheets has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.